 - Notification on the lock screen to see more details

-- Camera app to see a menu for take a selfie, starting a video, take a portrait or take a portrait selfie
+- Camera app to see a menu for take a selfie, record a video, take a portrait or take a portrait selfie

-- Calendar app to add an event quickly, and see what's coming up next in your day
+- Calendar app to add an event quickly

 - Photos app to see your most recent photos, your favourites, search or show photos from one year ago